Nexentis Technologies Inc. Income Taxes Disclosure

 NOTE 20 – INCOME TAX

-The Company, Save Foods Ltd. and NTWO OFF Ltd. have not received final tax assessments since their inception although the tax reports of the Company for the years through December 31, 2015 and of Save Foods Ltd for the years through December 31, 2017 are deemed to be final.
+The Company, MitoCareX Bio Ltd, Save Foods Ltd and Storage 1 S.R.L. have not received final tax assessments since their inception although the tax reports of the Company for the years through December 31, 2015 and of Save Foods Ltd for the years through December 31, 2017 are deemed to be final. $771 (all attributable to the United States) will expire in 2037, while the remaining NOLs may be carried forward indefinitely, subject to applicable tax law limitations.

-As of December 31, 2024 and 2023, the Company and subsidiaries have estimated carry forward losses for tax purposes of approximately $31,202 and $24,689, respectively, of which $771 can be offset against taxable income generated until 2027 and $30,495 can be offset against future taxable income, if any.
+As of December 31, 2025 and 2024, the Company and subsidiaries have estimated carry forward losses for tax purposes of approximately $37,328 and $31,202, respectively.
+For 2025, the estimated carry forward losses consist of approximately $15,385 attributable to the United States, $21,493 attributable to Israel and $450 attributable to Italy of which $771 can be offset against taxable income generated until 2037 and $36,648 can be offset against future taxable income, if any.

 | B. | The following is a reconciliation between the theoretical tax on pre-tax loss, at the income tax rate applicable to the Company (federal tax rate) and the income tax expense reported in the financial statements: |